Percolation Test - AKA the Soakaway Size Calculator

 Results

 We will calculate the length of drains needed.
-We will need the number of dwellings involved and the number of bedrooms.
+We will need the number of dwellings involved with the sewage treatment system, and the number of bedrooms.

 Record the results on this chart: